-Sterne Agee analyst Todd Hagerman on Monday said that he saw "10-15% further downside risk" to broker/dealer stocks, with "perhaps more for JPM as the review unfolds."
+Sterne Agee analyst Todd Hagerman on Monday said that in the wake of JPMorgan Chase's disclosure of trading losses last week, he saw "10-15% further downside risk" to broker/dealer stocks, with "perhaps more for JPM as the review unfolds."

 NEW YORK ( TheStreet) -- Sterne Agee analyst Todd Hagerman on Monday said that he saw "10-15% further downside risk" to broker/dealer stocks, with "perhaps more for JPM as the review of the company's trading losses unfolds."
 As the intense reaction continued, following JPMorgan Chase ( JPM) CEO James Dimon's announcement late Thursday of a $2 billion second-quarter trading loss, the company announced on Monday that Chief Investment Officer Ina Drew had resigned.
 Following a 9% decline on Friday, to $36.96, JPMorgan Chase's shares down another 3% in early trading Monday, to $35.98.